Thanksgiving in New York 2025

 Thanksgiving Eve

 On the eve of Thanksgiving, people are able to walk alongside the parade’s huge balloons as they lie in wait on the Upper West Side next to Central Park in preparation for the following day.
 Between 12:00 and 18:00, the balloons are inflated and spectators are treated with the first glimpses of these one-of-a-kind balloon masterpieces coming to life.
-So, if you are in town the night before Thanksgiving and wish to witness this first-hand, head toward the American Museum of Natural History on Central Park West, located between West 77th and 81st Street.
+So, if you are in town the night before Thanksgiving and wish to witness this first-hand, head toward the American Museum of Natural History on Central Park West, located between West 77th and 81st Street, to see the Thanksgiving Balloons Inflation.
+Find the official entrance of the inflation viewing area on 72nd Street and Columbus Avenue.

 Was this article helpful?
 Recommend it by giving me a rating: